kmahoski/GNNs-OGBN-Proteins-LD-GAT/protein/README.md

 # Download the STRING database (v11.5):
 wget https://stringdb-downloads.org/download/protein.sequences.v11.5.fa.gz

-# An alternative is to use v12.0, but the file name in protein/process_proteins.py would need to be changed accordingly.
-# The command would be the following:
+# Alternatively, to download v12.0 of the database:
 # wget https://stringdb-downloads.org/download/protein.sequences.v12.0.fa.gz
+# NOTE: In this case, the file name in protein/process_proteins.py would need to be changed accordingly.
 cd ..

 $OGB_PATH=/datasets/OGB/